Double Shuffle (Canadian political episode): The two Cabinet shuffles: August 6 and 7, 1858

 The new ministry faced an immediate difficulty, namely the Independence of Parliament Act.
 If they formed a new government, would their seats automatically be vacated, as had happened with the Brown–Dorion ministry?
 If that occurred, the new Cartier–Macdonald ministry could lack a majority in the Assembly and might be defeated, leading to an election.

 The solution that was found, likely by Macdonald, an experienced trial lawyer, was in an exception to the statutory requirement to resign.
-The act provided that when a member was first appointed to the Executive Council, their seat was vacated and they had to seek re-election.
+The act provided that when a member of the Assembly was first appointed to the Executive Council, their seat was vacated and they had to seek re-election.
 However, if a member held a ministerial office, and then was appointed to another ministerial position within thirty days, that member's seat was not vacated.
-This provision permitted Cabinet shuffles, allowing the premiers to move a minister from one Cabinet position to another one.
+This provision permitted Cabinet shuffles, allowing the premiers to move a minister from one Cabinet position to another position.

 Cartier and Macdonald proposed to the Governor General that the members of their former cabinet would be appointed to different Cabinet positions than the ones they had held in the Macdonald–Cartier ministry.
 Since they would be appointed to different positions within the thirty day period set out in the statute, Macdonald and Cartier took the position that the ministers would not lose their seats.
 They could then be moved back to their original positions the next day.

 On August 6, the new Cartier–Macdonald ministry was appointed.
 All the former ministers (with three exceptions) were appointed to different positions than they had previously held.
 The next day, August 7, some were re-appointed to the positions they had held on August 1, before the Brown–Dorion ministry had been sworn in.
 For example, Cartier had been Attorney General for Canada East, and Macdonald had been Attorney General for Canada West.
 On August 6, Cartier was appointed Inspector General, and Macdonald was appointed Postmaster General.
 The next day, both were re-appointed to the Attorney General positions.
-Since they had all been moved to new positions within thirty days of August 1, although just for one day, and with a different government in between their appointments, they arguably came within the statutory exception for Cabinet shuffles, and did not lose their seats.
+Since they had all been moved to new positions within thirty days of August 1, although just for one day, they arguably came within the statutory exception for Cabinet shuffles, and did not lose their seats.

 There were three exceptions to the scheme.
 Cartier and Macdonald dropped William Cayley and Thomas-Jean-Jacques Loranger from Cabinet.
 Cayley had been the Inspector-General (equivalent to Minister of Finance), but was dropped to make room for Galt.
 Loranger supported Montreal for the seat of government and was not a reliable vote for the government, so was not re-appointed.
-(Since Galt and Loranger were both from Canada East, Galt's appointment maintained the Canada East representatation in Cabinet.
+Since Galt and Loranger were both from Canada East, Galt's appointment maintained the Canada East representatation in Cabinet.
 Cayley, from Canada West, had to be replaced in Cabinet by another member from Canada West, to maintain Canada West's representation in Cabinet.
-Macdonald and Cartier chose George Sherwood as the new Canada West member of Cabinet.)
+Macdonald and Cartier chose George Sherwood as the new Canada West member of Cabinet.